 Vision and mission

-How does WHA define 'wildlife'?
+How does WHA define 'wildlife' and 'wildlife health'?

 - Improve communication and coordination; provide technical advice, facilitation and professional support, and; ensure better investigation and management of wildlife health in Australia